jc-aguilera/carlosom/docs/scenarios/outbreak.md

     - Jump into the sewers to escape from an explosion.
     - Find detonator parts, and combine them to destroy Main Street and stop the zombie hordes.
     - If Main Street is already destroyed, get inside Dorian's van.'
+flavorText: It was a typical night at J's bar.
+Some uninvited guests crashed the party.
+Our race for survival was just beginning...
 ---
 # Outbreak